harshitshrma/Wenix-OS/README.md

-# Weenix-OS
+# Wenix-OS

-This file contains quick instructions for getting Weenix to run on Redhat-derived or Debian-derived Linux flavors.
+This file contains quick instructions for getting Wenix to run on Redhat-derived or Debian-derived Linux flavors.
 See the documentation in doc/ for detailed instructions.